mjtamlyn/django-adapters/docs/source/components.rst

 Construction
 ============

-The construction step determines which fields will be used in the following steps.
+The construction step determines the shape and all the pieces of the resulting serializer.
 It always precedes the other steps and can't be skipped.
 Also once this step is finished the list of fields that is available to the other steps is frozen and *can't be changed* anymore.
-This means that if you need a different set of forms you will have to run this step again.
+This means that if you need a differently shaped serializer you will have to run this step again.
 Still, it should be easy to modify the set of fields on a per-request basis.

-Validation of any kind, loading and storing data is *not* part of this step, it merely constructs a data structure to be used by any of the other steps.
+Validation of any kind, loading and storing data is *not* part of this step, it merely constructs an *immutable* data structure that contains and describes all the used components.
+It basically collects all information about all other steps for a particular serializer and combines that.

 How it is currently done
 ------------------------

-The list of fields in a form can be specified declaratively:
+The list of fields in a form or a DRF serializer is generally specified
+declaratively:

 .. code-block:: python